-Electron paramagnetic resonance (EPR) spectroscopy is a widespread analytical tool for studying species with unpaired electrons relevant in chemistry, physics, biology, and medicine.
-The main uses of EPR are the quantification of paramagnetic centers (Eaton et al., 2010) in, e.g., chemical analyses or quality control, the identification and characterization of radicals (Villamena, 2017), paramagnetic defects (Brodsky and Title, 1969), and transition metal ion states (Van Doorslaer and Vinck, 2007) in biological samples, in semiconductors, and during chemical reactions for assignment of the electronic and atomic structure of paramagnetic states (Neese, 2017).
+Electron Paramagnetic Resonance (EPR) spectroscopy is a widespread analytical tool for studying species with unpaired electrons relevant in chemistry, physics, biology, and medicine.
+The main uses of EPR are the quantification of paramagnetic centers (Eaton et al., 2010) in, e.g., chemical analyses or quality control, the identification and characterization of radicals (Villamena, 2017), paramagnetic defects (Brodsky and Title, 1969), and transition metal ion states (Van Doorslaer and Vinck,

+2007) in biological samples, semiconductors, and during chemical reactions for assignment of the electronic and atomic structure of paramagnetic states (Neese, 2017).

-In conventional continuous-wave (CW) EPR spectrometers, a microwave (MW) cavity resonator with a high-quality factor (Q) is used to enhance the signal-to-noise ratio (SNR) and the resolution.
-The resonator couples the magnetic field component of the MW (\sim 9.4 GHz in X-band spectrometers) to the magnetic moments of the unpaired electron spins of the sample.
+In conventional continuous wave (CW) EPR spectrometers, a microwave (MW) cavity resonator with a high quality factor (Q)is used to enhance the signal-to-noise ratio (SNR) and the resolution.
+The resonator couples the magnetic field component of the MW (~9.4 GHz in X-band spectrometers) to the magnetic moments of the unpaired electron spins of the sample.
 The response of the magnetic susceptibility of the sample is detected via the reflected MW using an MW bridge.
-To achieve the resonance condition, an external magnetic field B_0 is swept linearly and continuously, while the MW frequency is kept constant due to the very low bandwidth of the resonator, as dictated by the high Q employed to increase the SNR.
-In standard CW (CW-EPR) operation, the magnetic field is modulated, enabling lock-in detection.
-Presently, EPR spectrometers are relatively bulky, having typical dimensions ranging from several tens of centimeters for smaller benchtop X-band systems to several meters for higher-resolution research spectrometers.
-While the former are limited to X-band operation, high-end spectrometers are available at much higher frequencies, operating at X (9 GHz), Q (36 GHz), and W (94 GHz) bands up to even higher frequencies ($\sim 263 \text{ GHz}$).
-Sales prices of EPR spectrometers range from \approx EUR 50 000 for benchtop devices up to well over EUR 1 000 000 for high-end spectrometers.
-However, for more widespread use of this powerful technique in science, industry, and even consumer applications, access to portable, cost-effective, and easy-to-operate EPR sensors is required.
+To achieve the resonance condition, an external magnetic field, B_0 , is swept linearly and continuously while the MW frequency is kept constant due to the very low bandwidth of the resonator, as dictated by the high Q employed to increase SNR.
+In standard continuous wave (CW, CW-EPR) operation, the magnetic field is modulated, allowing enabling lock-in detection.
+Presently, EPR spectrometers are relatively bulky, having typical dimensions ranging from several tens of cm for smaller benchtop Xband systems to several meters for higher resolution research spectrometers.
+While the formers are limited to X-band operation, high-end spectrometers eover agre available at much larger frequency rangehigher frequencies, operating at X- (9 GHz), Q-(36 GHz), W- (94 GHz) bands up to even higher frequencies (~263 GHz).
+Sales prices of EPR spectrometers range from ≈50 Tk€ for benchtop devices up to well over 1 M€ for high-end spectrometers.
+However, for-a more widespread use of this powerful technique in science, industry, and even consumer applications, access to portable, cost-effective, and easy-to-operate EPR sensors is required.
 In the optimum case, such a spectrometer would consist of a single sensor that can be immersed in, attached to, or embedded in a sample of interest, removing the limitations of current resonator-based techniques.
-This vision requires a complete redesign of the EPR spectrometer, in which the bulky electromagnets and microwave parts are replaced with smaller permanent magnets and miniaturized electronic components capable of sweeping the frequency at a fixed magnetic field.
-An important challenge in designing such frequency-swept EPR systems is to ensure a (near-)constant sensitivity over wide sweep ranges.
+This vision requires a complete redesign of the EPR spectrometer, in whicewhich the bulky electromagnets and microwave parts are replaced by smaller permanent magnets and miniaturized electronic components capable of sweeping the frequency at a fixed magnetic field.
+An important challenge in designing such frequency-swept EPR systems is to ensure a (near-) constant sensitivity over wide sweep ranges.

-In pursuit of this redesign, EPR spectrometers have been developed that enable more flexible operando applications such as a handheld EPR system for transcutaneous oximetry (Wolfson et al., 2015), an EPR "dipstick" spectrometer that can be immersed in an aqueous solution (Zgadzai et al., 2018), and the EPR Mobile Universal Surface Explorer (EPR-MOUSE) as a field-swept, surface-sensitive EPR spectrometer (Switala et al., 2017).
-In all of these designs, however, a conventional microwave bridge is used for MW generation and detection, limiting their applicability to dedicated laboratories.
+In pursuit of this redesign, EPR spectrometers have been developed tothat enable more flexible operando applications such as a hand-held EPR system for transcutaneous oximetry (Wolfson et al., 2015) for transcutaneous oximetry, an EPR "dipstick" spectrometer that can be immersed in an aqueous solution (Zgadzai et al., 2018) spectrometer that can be immersed in an aqueous solution, and the EPR Mobile Universal Surface Explorer (EPR-MOUSE) as a field-swept, surface-sensitive EPR spectrometer.
+(Switala et al., 2017) as a field swept, surface sensitive EPR spectrometer.
+In all of these designs, however, a commonconventional microwave bridge is used for the MW generation and detection, limiting their applicability to dedicated laboratories.
 Moreover, the sensitivity as a function of operating frequency is still dictated by the characteristics of the utilized resonator.